wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 0.20 =
+* New: Quick Edit action for inline editing of attachment metadata
+* New: Post Author can be changed
+* New: Hyperlink to phpDocs documentation added to Settings page
+* New: Shortcode documentation added to settings page
+* New: Some book credits added to the "Other Notes" section
+* Change: Minified version of JavaScript files are loaded unless 'SCRIPT_DEBUG' is defined as true in wp-config.php
+* Change: Global functions moved into classes to minimize the chance of name conflicts
+* Change: All class, function and constant names are now checked for conflicts with other plugins and themes
+* Fix: Retain pagination values, e.g., page 3 of 5, when returning from row-level actions
+* Fix: Retain orderby and order values, e.g., descending sort on date, when returning from row-level actions

 = 0.11 =
 * Fix: Changed admin URL references from relative (/wp-admin/...) to absolute, using admin_url().
 * Fix: Changed wp_nonce_field() calls to suppress duplicate output of nonce field variables.